 One of the most potent illustrations of this illogical allegiance to parties comes in the form of selective outrage.
 This substantial problem can be seen everywhere and every day.
 It plagues every dimension of political discourse.
 The examples are endless.
 Democrats who were outraged by Bush’s war crimes in Iraq and Afghanistan suddenly turned a blind eye to the incessant war crimes of the Obama administration in Yemen, Somalia, and Syria.

-Republicans who were “outraged” by Obama’s executive overreach, previously watched in complacent and sometimes enthusiastic cooperation as Bush signed the PATRIOT ACT into law, expanded the NDAA, declared a global war, and illegally invaded another country based on a false narrative – not to mention the host of executive orders already signed by Donald Trump.
+Republicans who were “outraged” by Obama’s executive overreach, previously watched in complacent and sometimes enthusiastic cooperation as Bush signed The Patriot Act into law, expanded the National Defense Authorization Act (NDAA), declared a global war, and illegally invaded another country based on a false narrative – not to mention their complacent and enthusiastic cooperation with a host of executive orders already signed by Donald Trump this year.

 While Democrats spotlighted Trump’s deplorable treatment of women, they did their best to obscure Bill Clinton’s treatment of women and the rape culture to which both Bill Clinton and Donald Trump belong.
 Conversely, while Republicans claimed to be outraged by the deplorable behavior of Bill Clinton, they felt it was morally acceptable to use rape victims as set-pieces for a presidential debate.

 Democrats praised the transparency of Wikileaks when the war crimes of the Bush administration were exposed in the Iraq and Afghanistan war logs and the Collateral Murder video.
 However, during the exposure of the Clinton campaign’s rampant corruption, suddenly Democrats decided that Wikileaks was the enemy and an agent of Russia.
 While Republicans exalted Wikileaks for its release of the Clinton emails, they simultaneously supported Trump’s anger at leakers.